salernolabs/rescuegroups/doc/request/Colonies/readme.md

 #### ::setColonyTotalAnimals

-Sets colonyTotalAnimals field with a value of type int.
+Sets colonyTotalAnimals field with a value of type string.

-    $query->setColonyTotalAnimals(int);
+    $query->setColonyTotalAnimals(string);

 #### ::setColonyRegisteredDate